tony-waters/tony-waters.github.io/_posts/2026-08-29-matt-pocock-stole-my-vibe-coding.md

 At the time of writing I have tried `grill-with-docs` on two (admittedly differently sized) projects.
 The first asked 111 questions, the second a little under 40.
 I'm excited to run it again.

-Which brings me back to the title.
-This isn't "vibe coding" in the loose, improvised sense at all.
-It's a structured interview that forces the decisions up front, before any code gets written, and leaves a paper trail (spec, tickets, ADRs, glossary) behind it.
-That's a trade — more upfront friction for less drift and rework later — but for anything beyond a throwaway prototype, it's one I'm happy to make.

 ## <a name="notes"></a>Notes
 1. Eric Evans, Domain Driven Design (2003)